top of page

 • 1 min read

-They were stranded there, along the sea and sand,
+They were stranded there, beside sea and sand,

 He was perched on grains of glass, she was beside Poseidon's hand,